 Departing peers introduce an additional practical consideration.
 The walk may try to query a peer that is no longer present-a case where the behavior of the ordinary random walk algorithm is undefined.
-We make an adaptation by maintaining a stack of visited peers.
+We employ a simple adaptation to mimic an ordinary random walk on a static graph as closely as possible, by maintaining a stack of visited peers.
 When the walk chooses a new peer to query, we push the peer's address on the stack.
 If the query times out, we pop the address off the stack, and choose a new neighbor of the peer that is now on top of the stack.
 If all of a peer's neighbors time out, we re-query that peer to get a fresh list of its neighbors.
 If the re-query also times out, we pop that peer from the stack as well, and so on.
 If the stack underflows, we consider the walk a failure.
 We do not count timed-out peers as a hop for the purposes of measuring the length of the walk.
 We call this adaptation of the MRW sampling technique the Metropolized Random Walk with Backtracking (MRWB) method for sampling from dynamic graphs.
 Note that when applied in a static environment, this method reduces to MRW.

-5.2 Evaluation methodology
+B. Evaluation methodology